-AS A RESULT OF current COVID-19 Pandemic, The Illicit Drugs two-day course planned for May has been postponed until Q4, with dates to be confirmed in the near future.
+As a result of COVID-19 Pandemic, the Illicit Drugs two-day course planned for 2020 has been postponed until further notice, with dates to be confirmed in the near future.
 Please continue to register in attending this excellent course.

 Illicit Drugs and Drug Contamination – Fundamentals for Occupational Hygiene and Environmental Professionals

 NOTE: Due to the sensitive and restricted nature of the information provided during this course, it is only open to individuals meeting the definition of suitably qualified and experienced professionals.
 The course is open to AIOH and ACLCA members, public health and related professionals and allied sciences.
 Others interested in participating will need to complete a form identifying their professional qualifications and experience in order to be considered for attendance.

 This course has been specifically developed to support occupational hygiene and environmental professionals in the assessment, management of locations impacted by illicit drug contamination.
 The course develops in-depth professional knowledge and expertise in the management of illicit drug impacted environments, including from both drug manufacture as well as from drug use within both built and external environments.
 The course is intended to provide expert knowledge to support occupational hygiene and environmental professionals to undertake evidence and risk-based assessment and management of these environments in a safe and efficient manner.